 Category A: Many clubs, venues or events will have their own emergency First Aiders present and Coaches and Leaders must demonstrate a duty of care for their athletes and participants.
-In all locations it is mandatory for all new Coaches and Leaders to have a Basic First Aid Training Certificate as a minimum standard.
-UK Athletics strongly recommends that all existing Coaches and Leaders also have an in-date Basic First Aid Training Certificate as a minimum standard.
+In all locations it is mandatory for all Coaches and Leaders to have a Basic First Aid Training Certificate as a minimum standard.

-Category B: Where Coaches and Leaders are delivering athletic activities, and where the athletic activity takes place without a First Aider immediately available, UK Athletics strongly recommends that existing Coaches and Leaders have an in-date First Aid Training Certificate as a minimum standard.
+Category B: Where Coaches and Leaders are delivering athletic activities, and where the athletic activity takes place without a First Aider immediately available, UK Athletics recommends that existing Coaches and Leaders have an in-date First Aid Training Certificate as a minimum standard.
 We would expect this to be at training locations where the expected response time for help is between 10 and 30 minutes.